TheKevJames/experiments/google-pubsub-perf/README.rst

 settings for its expected use-case, its probably not unreasonable to assume real-world results will be somewhere between these two sets of stats.

+Note that all results are captured in seconds.

 Async Subscriber
 ^^^^^^^^^^^^^^^^